-- The Village Square Diner (May-October) - serving hamburgers, hot dogs, French fries, Hot and cold drinks, soft serve ice cream, and more.
+- The Village Square Diner - serving hamburgers, hot dogs, french fries, sandwiches, pizza, cold drinks, and soft serve ice cream treats.

-- Beavertails (year-round) - Serving fresh hot Beavertails pastries, french fries, poutine, Beaverdogs, hot chocolate, coffee, and Frapp-eh smoothies.
+- Beavertails - Serving fresh hot Beavertails pastries, french fries, poutine, Beaverdogs, hot chocolate, and coffee.

-Please note for your convenience the concession accepts: debit, Visa, Mastercard and Amex.
-There is also an ATM located inside the castle during the summer season.
+Please note for your convenience the concessions accept: debit, Visa, Mastercard and Amex.

 No Scents Makes Good Sense!